-- 1. See the different people, - 2.
-Listen to what those people are saying, - 3.
-Consider what the people are doing / enter their actions. - Find somewhere with minimal distractions (turn off your cell phone). - Choose an action passage from one of the gospels.
-(Suggestions below) - Ask to know Jesus in an intimate way. - Read the passage several times, slowly and reflectively, until it becomes familiar.
+- Find somewhere with minimal distractions (turn off your cell phone). - Choose an action passage from one of the gospels (suggestions below). - Ask to know Jesus in an intimate way. - Read the passage several times, slowly and reflectively, until it becomes familiar.
 Each time you read, focus your imagination on what you are reading.
 Notice as many details as possible until your imagination is saturated with the gospel scene. - Place yourself in the scene wherever you feel drawn and simply let the prayer unfold.
+See the characters.
+Listen to what they are saying.
+Watch what they are doing.

 (Suppose, for example, that you have read about Jesus quieting the storm on the lake.
 You might imagine the wind howling, the boat pitching, the disciples struggling with the oars.
 You may even find yourself in the boat with them helping out - or you may find yourself to be one fo them.
-Listen to what is said, interact with others in the story, in whatever ways you find yourself as part of the event that is present to you...)
+Listen to what is said, interact with others in the story, in whatever ways you find yourself as part of the event that is present to you.)

 • At the end of your time of prayer, take a few minutes to reflect on what took place during the prayer.
 What senses, thoughts or emotions were evoked during your time of prayer?
-Speak to God from your heart - ask what his "word" or invitation to you may be...
+Speak to God from your heart - ask what his "word" or invitation to you may be.

-Jesus feeds the five thousand Healing of Bartimaeus

-Call of the disciples

-Jesus walks on water

-Jesus calms the storm

-Zacchaeus

-Mark 6:30 - 44

-Mark 10:46 - 52

-Luke 5:1 - 11

-Matthew 14:22 - 33

-Luke 8:22 - 25

-Luke 19:1 - 10
+Gospel Stories to try:

+Jesus Feeds the Five Thousand: Healing of Bartimaeus: Call of the Disciples: Jesus Walks on Water: Jesus Calms the Storm: Zacchaeus: Mark 6:30 - 44 Mark 10:46 - 52 Luke 5:1 - 11 Matthew 14:22 - 33 Luke 8:22 - 25 Luke 19:1 - 10